d0tTino/docs-/README.md

 The hooks enforce Markdown linting with `pre-commit`.

 ## Building the Docs

-Install Python packages from `requirements.txt` so all dependencies (MkDocs, pytest, flake8) install consistently, then build the site:
+Install Python packages from `requirements.txt` to ensure all dependencies (MkDocs, pytest, flake8) install consistently, then launch the dev server:

 ```bash
 pip install -r requirements.txt
 mkdocs serve
 ```

+Visit http://127.0.0.1:8000 to preview the site locally.

-The site is deployed via GitHub Actions on every push that modifies docs.
+The site automatically deploys via GitHub Actions whenever you push updates to Markdown files or `mkdocs.yml`.

 ## Installing Node Dependencies